-Robots must be safety approved prior to entry to the Main Event will be allowed.
+Robots must be safety approved prior to admittance to the main event.

-Your robot will need to maneuver the obstacle course as quickly and carefully as possible.
-All obstacles will be setup for practice runs on the day of the competition.
-Each team will be given opportunity for a practice run prior to the competition start.
+Obstacle Course - Your robot will need to maneuver the obstacle course as quickly and carefully as possible.
+Navigate walls and obstacles to reach the end of maze.

-This event utilizes the obstacle course, except you must follow the line from end to end.
-There will be no crossed or intersected lines, as well as obstacles to create havoc.
+Line Following Course - This event utilizes the obstacle course, except you must follow the line from end to end.
+There may be crossed or intersected lines, as well as obstacles to create havoc.
 Speed and accuracy will be highly praised.
-The line will be the thickness of electrical tape.
+The line will be about the thickness of electrical tape.
 Your mBot kit comes with a simple foldout example for line following.

 Robot Soccer - 1-on-1 Grab the most robot soccer balls to your side in two minutes.
 In the center of the obstacle course is a pile for both teams to grab from.
 Each team has a 24″ line parallel to the back wall laying claim to your teams’s captured balls.
 Balls knocked out of the arena will cost you points.
 Balls can be stolen over and over.
 Robots may store the balls in some manner, but must release them before the clock runs out or they will not be counted in the final score.
-Lego Mindstorms’ standard blue and red 52mm balls will be used in this event.

-Two robots enter the open arena to compete as gladiators in the ultimate destruction event.
-Matches are limited to 2 minutes and judges will announce a winner.
+Robot Battles - Two robots enter the open arena to compete as gladiators in the ultimate destruction event.
+Matches are limited to two minutes and judges will announce a winner.
 Last robot to make a meaningful hit, overall match polarity and gamesmanship will be rewarded.

 How will robot teams be judged?